 The Long Grove Artists Guild values artistic expression and bringing together artists who are interested in exploring the creative process.
 Through this process, the Artists Guild hopes to facilitate a supportive environment for artists of all levels and ages.
 Visual artwork in all media, styles and genre will be accepted into the show.

-The Opening artists reception will be on February 21, from 6 p.m. – 8 p.m.
+The Opening Artists Reception, hosted by the Long Grove Arts & Music Guild, will be on February 21, from 6 p.m. – 8 p.m. at The Village Tavern.
 Everyone is invited!
-After exploring the exhibit, the public is invited to dine at one of our fine restaurants in Long Grove including Enzo & Lucia Italian Restaurant, The Village Tavern, Long Grove Café Restaurant and Chatterbox.
+After exploring the exhibit, the public is invited to stay for meal at The Village Tavern or dine at one of our fine restaurants in Long Grove including Enzo & Lucia Italian Restaurant, Long Grove Café Restaurant and Chatterbox.
 Immerse yourself into a range of delightful small businesses around town and fully experience Long Grove’s charm.

 Apply to be a featured artist in the “Something About the Color Red” art show!
 Artists of all ages are welcome.
 Please see attached entry form for details.
 For more information regarding the event, please visit www.longgroveartistsguild.org or contact firstname.lastname@example.org.